 While the Funds will not invest in real property directly, the Funds may be subject to risks similar to those associated with the direct ownership of real property (in addition to securities market risks) because of its policy of concentrating its investments in the real estate industry.
 In addition to these risks, equity REITs and other propertyrelated companies may be affected by changes in the value of the underlying property owned by the trusts, while mortgage REITs and other propertyrelated companies may be affected by the quality of any credit they extend.
-Further, REITs and other propertyrelated companies are dependent upon management skills and generally may REITs and other not be diversified. property-related companies are also subject to heavy cash flow dependency, defaults by borrowers and selfliquidation.
-There is also the risk that borrowers under mortgages held by a company REITs/property-related lessees of а property that REITs/property-related company owns may be unable to meet their obligations to the REITs/property-related company.
-In the event of a default by a borrower or lessee, the REITs/property-related company may experience delays in enforcing its rights as a mortgagee or lessor and may incur substantial costs with protecting associated its investments.
-In addition to the foregoing risks, certain "special REITs/property-related purpose" companies in which a Fund may invest may have their assets in specific real property sectors, such as hotel REITs/property-related companies, nursing home REITs/property-related companies or warehouse REITs/property-related companies, and are therefore subject to the risks associated with adverse developments in these sectors.
+Further, REITs and other propertyrelated companies are dependent upon management skills and generally may not be diversified.
+REITs and other property-related companies are also subject to heavy cash flow dependency, defaults by borrowers and liquidation.
+There is also the risk that borrowers under mortgages held by a REITs/property-related company lessees of a property that REITs/property-related company owns may be unable to meet their obligations to the REITs/property-related company.

+In the event of a default by a borrower or lessee, the REITs/property-related company may experience delays in enforcing its rights as a mortgagee or lessor and may incur substantial costs associated with protecting investments.
+In addition the to foregoing risks, certain "special REITs/property-related purpose" companies in which a Fund may invest may have their assets in specific real sectors, hotel property such as REITs/property-related companies, nursing home REITs/property-related companies or warehouse REITs/property-related companies, and are therefore subject to the risks associated with adverse developments in these sectors.